 Distributors selling both cigarettes and other tobacco products are required to carry both the cigarette tax bond and other tobacco products tax bond.
 There are approximately 30 distributors currently holding both bonds.

-The bond rate is based solely on the bond amount.
-Simply let us know what bond amount the Department of Revenue requires and we will provide you with a bond quote instantly.
+The bond rate is based on the required bond amount and personal credit of the business owner.
 The bond amount varies depending on the estimated monthly tax liability, the Department of Revenue will help you determine that amount.
+For any bond above $25,000, Jet may require financial statements such as a balance sheet and income statement to provide a quote.

 The cigarette tax bond and other tobacco products tax bonds can be as low as $100 for an annual bond or $10 monthly.
 Below is an example of rates at different bond amounts: